mit-zardini-lab/mit-zardini-lab.github.io/_people/max-stolzle.markdown

 Previously, he visited the Planetary Robotics Lab at the European Space Agency working on using self-supervised learning for removing occlusions in terrain maps.
 His research interests center around developing minimalistic models and control strategies (both model-based and data-driven) for soft robots.

 ### Awards:
-- Best Paper Award at 2024 IEEE 7th International Conference on Soft Robotics (RoboSoft).
+- Received the Best Paper Award at the 2024 IEEE 7th International Conference on Soft Robotics (RoboSoft).
+- Cultuurfonds Wetenschapsbeurzen 2024 for a six month research stay at the Massachusetts Institute of Technology.
+- Finalist for the Qualcomm Innovation Fellowship 2024 for Europe.
 - Graduated with distinction from the MSc in Mechanical Engineering at ETH Zurich.
 - Received MathWorks poster award at the RoboSoft 2023 workshop on Reduced-Order Modelling for Soft Robots.
 - Received the Swiss-European Mobility for Traineeship Scholarship for research stay at ESTEC, European Space Agency (ESA).
 - Received the UCL Mechanical Engineering Undergraduate Vacation Studentship for research project on Reinforcement Learning Control for Unmanned Surface Vehicles.